 Session 2 : 1 June - 19 June 2015

 Session 3 : 22 June - 10 July 2015

 Session 4 : 13 July - 31 July 2015

 Indiana Univ. of PA

 The course is designed to give practical, hands-on experience in a variety of field techniques used in aquatic and terrestrial ecology and conservation.
-Topics include orienteering, vegetation sampling, radio telemetry, GIS & GPS, animal population sampling, aquatic insect surveying, and the design of research studies.
+Topics include orienteering, vegetation sampling, GIS & GPS, animal population sampling, aquatic insect surveying, and the design of research studies.

 The Pymatuning area is a perfect location to learn the principles of wildlife management including the management of habitats, exotic wildlife, urban wildlife, and nongame species.
-The outdoor classroom captivate you with lectures and field trips that illustrate how biologists manage wild populations.
+Through both lectures and field trips, learn how biologists manage wild populations.

 |Undergraduate Research (Biosc 1903)||PLE Faculty|

 |This course entails the execution of independent research, developed and supervised by Pymatuning faculty.
 Prior consent of faculty advisor is required.
 The number of credits depends on the design and duration of the project.|